vguerra/ilox/README.md

 #### Operator Associativity

 To avoid ambiguity during parsing of expressions, we define the associativity of some binary operators.
+As well, the table lists the operators in order of precedence, from lower to higher.

 | **Operator family** | **Operators** | **Associates** |
 |-----------------|-----------|------------|